The Future of the Medicaid Program

 Efforts to reduce the federal cost of Medicaid have led to proposals to restrict funding for Medicaid or transition the program to a block grant or per-capita cap.
 Generally, a per-capita block grant system would provide a fixed amount of federal funding per enrollee which would vary based on enrollee category (aged/blind/disabled enrollees would receive a larger amount than healthy childless adults).
 This approach would allow enrollment to grow with demand but increases the risk of funding shortfalls if the per-enrollee amount is insufficient to cover care, payment, or is tied to a growth rate that is less than the cost of health care.
 A block grant system would eliminate the existing federal-state financing structure and give state Medicaid programs a fixed amount of federal money each year to fund coverage, clinician payment and administration.
 Under such a scenario, funding would be more predictable for federal and state governments, but the amount of federal funding provided to a state could be insufficient and would not grow with the rate of health spending.

-Some states have used the federal 1115 waiver process to incorporate mandates, such as requiring enrollees to work, pay premiums, and limiting the time they can receive benefits, as conditions for participant eligibility in their Medicaid programs.
+Some states have used the federal Medicaid 1115 waiver process to incorporate mandates, such as requiring enrollees to work, pay premiums, and limiting the time they can receive benefits, as conditions for participant eligibility in their Medicaid programs.
 In January 2021, President Biden issued an Executive Order on Strengthening Medicaid and the Affordable Care Act authorizing the examination of “demonstrations and waivers, as well as demonstration and waiver policies, that may reduce coverage under or otherwise undermine Medicaid or the ACA.”
 The Biden Administration also notified states with approved work requirements that it was preliminarily disapproving work requirements due to the COVID – 19 public health emergency and because the requirements were not likely to promote the objectives of Medicaid.
 In February 2021, ACP submitted a joint letter to then Health and Human Services Secretary-Designate Becerra urging him to rescind approval for waivers that reduce coverage, such as work and community engagement requirements; that include high premiums and cost sharing on beneficiaries; or that seek to eliminate or pare back retroactive coverage, non-emergency medical transportation, and other crucial benefits.
+However, this Executive Order has since been rescinded by President Trump.

-President Biden has called for expanded eligibility and coverage within Medicaid.
-In March 2021, Biden signed into law the American Rescue Plan Act, which included incentives for states to expand Medicaid by temporarily increasing the state’s base Federal Medicaid Assistance Percentage by five percentage points for two years for states that newly expand Medicaid and allowed states (for five years) to extend Medicaid postpartum coverage from 60 days to 12 months, beginning April 1, 2022.
+In March 2021, President Biden signed into law the American Rescue Plan Act, which included incentives for states to expand Medicaid by temporarily increasing the state’s base Federal Medicaid Assistance Percentage by five percentage points for two years for states that newly expand Medicaid and allowed states (for five years) to extend Medicaid postpartum coverage from 60 days to 12 months, beginning April 1, 2022.
 ACP has advocated for Congress to make 12-month postpartum coverage permanent.

-In addition, although the COVID-19 public health emergency has now ended, Medicaid will cover COVID-19 vaccinations and treatment without cost-sharing through September 30, 2024.
-After that, most ACIP-recommended vaccines will be covered.
-Coverage and cost-sharing for COVID-19 treatments will vary by state.
+The previous Trump administration’s Section 1115 waiver policy emphasized work requirements, other eligibility restrictions, and capped financing.
 Medicaid typically reimburses at a lower rate than Medicare or commercial insurance, with Medicaid fee-for-service payments for physician services nearly 30 percent below the Medicare payment rate in 2019, with an even greater differential for primary care services.
-The pay disparity can exacerbate existing health inequities, and ACP has written in support of the Kids Access to Primary Care Act (H.R.
-952) to ensure that Medicaid payments for primary care services are raised at least to Medicare payment levels.
+The pay disparity can exacerbate existing health inequities, and ACP has written in support of the Kids Access to Primary Care Act to ensure that Medicaid payments for primary care services are raised at least to Medicare payment levels.
 The Medicaid and CHIP Payment and Access Commission has found that higher Medicaid payments are associated with physicians accepting Medicaid patients at higher rates, increasing access to care for patients.
 Additionally, CMS in January 2023 announced updated guidance on direct reimbursement for specialty consults, which may help increase access to specialty care, especially in rural and other underserved areas.

 State Activity